 The cost of housing is one of the biggest issues when it comes to the cost of living in Fort Lauderdale, Florida.

-A localOpens in a new tab. who is a certified IR/CT/RT tech mentioned his fears about being able to work and live comfortably in Fort Lauderdale.
+A local who is a certified IR/CT/RT tech mentioned his fears about being able to work and live comfortably in Fort Lauderdale.
 Due to inflation, the average monthly rate of an apartment has shifted from a range of $1,300-$1,800 a month to over $2,000.
 The person mentioned that these apartments a year prior were only $1,500 a month.

 He also mentioned having some immense fear that they wouldn’t be able to live where he wanted to, even though he works in healthcare.
 Healthcare is a field of industry that is known for making good, consistent, and stable income.
 This shows that a 33% increase in the cost of living in less than a year is something that few people can afford or even prepare to afford!